Davidevlops/JS-DSA/graph-algorithms.md

 // Output: A, B, C, D, E, F
 ```

-Depth-First Search (DFS) is a fundamental algorithm for traversing or searching tree or graph data structures.
+**Depth-First Search (DFS):** Depth-First Search is a fundamental algorithm for traversing or searching tree or graph data structures.
 The algorithm starts at a selected node (called the source or root) and explores as far as possible along each branch before backtracking.

 ### A Visual Example of  Depth-First Search